harshitmonish/harshitmonish.github.io/_pages/about.md

 Education
 ========
 * Master's in Artificial Intelligence, University at Buffalo, SUNY (class of 2022)
-* Bachelor's in Computer Science, JIIT, Noida (Class of 2015).
+* Bachelor's in Computer Science, JIIT, Noida, India.
+(Class of 2015).
 &nbsp;

 Competencies